ikjordan/picozx81/README.md

 | [Waveshare 2.8" LCD](https://www.waveshare.com/2.8inch-resistive-touch-lcd.htm) | ST7789 |True | True | False | False |
 | [Generic 3.2" LCD](http://www.lcdwiki.com/3.2inch_SPI_Module_ILI9341_SKU:MSP3218) | ILI9341 |False | False | False | True |

+Example `config.ini` settings for these LCDs can be seen [here](examples/config.ini).
+Uncomment the lines in the section matching the LCD you wish to use
 ## Rotating the display on the Waveshare Pico-ResTouch-LCD-2.8
 By default the display for the Waveshare Pico-ResTouch-LCD-2.8 is configured rotated, so that the usb connection and SD Card is at the bottom of the display.
 To undo the rotation, so that usb connection and SD Card is at the top, set `LCDRotate = False` in the default section of the config file